 University of California - Santa Cruz is among your best bets if you're planning on studying Geological & Earth Sciences.
-University of California - Santa Cruz Geological & Earth Sciences students receive 5.2% more than the standard Geology graduate.
+Students who graduate from the Geology program earn about $46,608 in their early career salary, and $82,929 in their mid-career salary.
 Positioned in Santa Cruz, California, this institution is a good option for students who enjoy the thrill of a substantial city.

 For graduates who want to go on after earning a four-year degree, this school has grad programs available.
 UC Santa Cruz's men's volleyball team is a goliath you're sure to love cheering on.
 In what areas is University of California - Santa Cruz doing the best?
 Take a look at all the school rankings.

 It is hard to find a better school than University of Colorado Boulder if you want to study Geological & Earth Sciences.
 Students from the Geological & Earth Sciences degree program at University of Colorado Boulder make 14.3% above the the average college graduate with the same degree.
 With over 20,000 undergraduates, University of Colorado Boulder is among the biggest schools in the nation.

 You might want to commit to an ACT preparation class prior to taking the exam since the usual ACT score is 28.
 Due to its minimal price and fantastic education, University of Colorado Boulder is a fantastic investment, attaining a position of #2 in Colorado.
 Videos from CU - Boulder could be a good way to explore university.